 He is the recipient of a 2002 MacArthur Fellowship, is the co-author with Jim Martin of the widely-used textbook "Speech and Language Processing", and co-created with Chris Manning one of the first massively open online courses, Stanford's course in Natural Language Processing.
-His upcoming trade book "The Language of Food: A Linguist Reads the Menu" will be published September 15 by Norton.
+His new trade book "The Language of Food: A Linguist Reads the Menu" just came out on September 15, 2014.

 Dan received a B.A in Linguistics in 1983 and a Ph.D. in Computer Science in 1992 from the University of California at Berkeley, was a postdoc 1992-1995 at the International Computer Science Institute, and was on the faculty of the University of Colorado, Boulder until moving to Stanford in 2003.

 His research ranges widely across computational linguistics; special interests include natural language understanding, machine translation, spoken language and conversation, the relationship between human and machine processing, and the application of natural language processing to the social and behavioral sciences.
 He also works on the linguistics of food and the linguistics of Chinese.
 Dan was born in New York and grew up in California.
 He lives with his wife Janet in the Bernal Heights neighborhood of San Francisco.

 Here's Dan with Ivan Sag (left picture) and Peter Sells (right picture) in Stanford's linguistics department band, Dead Tongues

 And here's a picture with Ma Ying-jeou, the President of Taiwan, at the COLING-02 conference in Taipei, Taiwan.